Dear Jane's

 Dear Jane's represents a different proposition.
 Positioned at 13950 Panay Way, directly on the marina, it operates in a price tier ($$$$) that signals intent rather than convenience.
 Restaurants in this bracket along the LA coast are not competing with casual seafood shacks or tourist-facing fish houses.
 They are reaching for the same dining occasion as restaurants further inland, just with water visible through the glass.

-The Michelin Plate designation, awarded to Dear Jane's in both 2024 and 2025, is the Guide's entry-level recognition: it identifies restaurants with good cooking but stops short of star territory.
+The Michelin Plate designation, awarded to Dear Jane's in both 2024 and 2025, identifies restaurants with good cooking but stops short of star territory.
 In practical terms, a consecutive Plate across two editions signals stability rather than a fluke inclusion.
-The inspectors returned, found the kitchen consistent, and kept the listing.
 That is meaningful in a city where Michelin's Los Angeles coverage spans operations from two-star houses like Alinea in Chicago-calibre ambition all the way down to neighbourhood spots that got a single mention and disappeared.

 For context: among the $$$$ American restaurants operating in greater Los Angeles, the Michelin tier distribution is uneven.
 Venues like Gwen, with a Michelin star and a steakhouse-butchery format, or Kato, with a star built on New Taiwanese cuisine, sit in the starred bracket.
 Dear Jane's Plate position places it at the credible but aspirational end, the tier where a kitchen is doing enough to warrant attention without yet breaking through to starred recognition.
 Whether that gap reflects ceiling or trajectory is the more interesting question, and one that back-to-back Plate awards do not resolve.

-American Dining at the Leading of the Market
+American Dining at the top of the Market

 The American cuisine classification covers more ground in Los Angeles than almost any other major US dining city.
 At one end, you have the farm-to-table formats that defined a decade of California dining.
 At the other, you have contemporary American operations that draw on classical technique, broad ingredient sourcing, and a format that prioritises composed plates over small-share abundance.
 The $$$$ tier narrows this further.
 Restaurants in this bracket in LA are typically running tasting menus, prix-fixe formats, or composed à la carte menus at price points that align them with destination dining occasions rather than neighbourhood regulars.